Woodbridge train derailment: Description

-Before Train No. 733 left Jersey City, conductor John Bishop reminded engineer Joseph Fitzsimmons about the speed restriction.
+Before "The Broker" left Jersey City, conductor John Bishop reminded engineman (that is the Pennsylvania Railroad's referring for engineer) Joseph Fitzsimmons about the speed restriction.
 It was not the railroad's practice to install warning lights in such cases, and Fitzsimmons failed to slow the train as it approached Woodbridge.
-Bishop, alarmed at the train's speed, tried to pull the emergency cord, but the crush of passengers made it impossible.
+Bishop, alarmed at the train's speed, tried to pull the emergency cord, but the crush of passengers made this impossible.

 The train was traveling faster than 50 mph when it reached the curve approaching the trestle, according to a subsequent inquiry.
-At 5:43 p.m., the tracks shifted under the massive locomotive, and eight of the train's eleven passenger cars derailed.
+At 5:43 pm, the tracks, which were not secured to sleepers but resting in shallow grooves on the top of the trestle, shifted under the massive locomotive, and eight of the train's eleven passenger cars derailed.
 The first two cars fell on their sides.
 The third and fourth cars crashed into each other as they hurtled down a 26 ft embankment.
 It was in these two cars that most of the 85 deaths occurred.
 The fifth and sixth cars were left hanging in mid-air over a street that glistened from rain.
 Some passengers may have jumped to their deaths, believing they would land in water.

-The accident occurred in a heavily populated area, so help soon arrived.
+The accident occurred in a heavily populated area, so first responders soon arrived.
 Neighbors opened their houses and businesses to those in need.
 The critically injured were taken to nearby hospitals.